 People often ask me why anyone would want to hack their website.
-Well… are three main reasons they want to breach your security.
+There are three main reasons why they want to breach your security.

 - They want your website to send out spam.